gperdrizet/hill_climber/docs/source/user_guide.rst

    Fraction of data points to modify in each iteration (0.0 to 1.0).
    Higher values create more dramatic changes per step.

-**temperature** (default: 1000)
-   Initial temperature for simulated annealing.
-Higher temperatures allow more exploration of suboptimal solutions early on.

 **cooling_rate** (default: 0.000001)
    Amount subtracted from 1 to get the multiplicative cooling factor.
 The temperature is multiplied by ``(1 - cooling_rate)`` each iteration.
 Smaller values result in slower